typhoidgenomics/TyphiNET/README.md

 ## Description

 TyphiNET is a dashboard for visualising global *Salmonella* Typhi genotype and antimicrobial resistance data.
 Our interface allows you to search for specific data on individual countries, and over specific time periods.
-Data are regularly updated (last updated/curation on June 15th 2021) from [Pathogenwatch](https://pathogen.watch/).
+Data are regularly updated (last updated/curation on March 21th 2022) from [Pathogenwatch](https://pathogen.watch/).

 TyphiNET is available at: http://typhi.net